All babies cry, and some more than others. Crying is your baby's way of telling you they need comfort and care.

 Getting help with a crying baby

-You can talk to a friend, your health visitor or GP, or contact the Cry-sis helpline on 08451 228 669, open 9am to 10pm, 7 days a week.
-You'll be charged for your call.
+You can talk to a friend, your health visitor or GP, or contact the Cry-sis helpline free on 0800 448 0737.
+It is open 9am to 10pm, 7 days a week.

 Cry-sis can put you in touch with other parents who have been in the same situation.